redpanda-data/common-go/README.md

 for the gRPC/connect API.
 These utilities are aimed at simplifying development workflows within the Redpanda ecosystem.
 For detailed documentation, please refer to the [./api](./api) directory.

+## Net Module

+The `net` module is a small utility module with helper functions for working with URL addresses.